-Your Advisory Committee determines whether your Major Research Paper or Thesis is ready to proceed to the oral defense (see below).
-Based on the University of Guelph's Graduate Calendar, your Advisory Committee is required to "thoroughly review and comment on drafts of written material," and to "provide feedback to guide the student in satisfactory completion of the work."
-Students should expect to submit at least two drafts of their Major Research Paper or Thesis to their entire Advisory Committee.
+Your Advisor will determine whether your Major Research Paper or Thesis is ready to proceed to the oral defense.
+Students should expect to submit at least two full drafts of their Major Research Paper or Thesis.
 However, it may take more than two drafts before your Thesis or Major Research Paper is ready for the oral defense.
+It is also customary that the entire Advisory Committee has a chance to review a full draft of the MRP or Thesis before the defence.